 Preheat oven to 475 F.

 Soak the potatoes in cold water so the dirt can come off easily.
-I like to leave the peel on but if you prefer you can peel the potatoes without soaking.
+I like to leave the peel on but if you prefer, you can peel the potatoes without soaking.
 If using fresh, take the rosemary springs and pull the rosemary leaves back on the vine to get the leaves off.
 Cut the potatoes into cubes (halves and quarters) and put them in a larger bowl with the oil, crushed garlic, oregano, salt and the rosemary.
 Toss until the potatoes are well coated.

 Oil a baking sheet and spread the potatoes on it.